astropy/astropy/docs/development/testguide.rst

 ----------------------

-Astropy uses `Travis <https://travis-ci.org/astropy/astropy>`_ for continuous integration on Linux and OSX setups, and `Appveyor
+Astropy uses `Travis <https://travis-ci.org/astropy/astropy>`_ for continuous integration (CI) on Linux and OSX setups, and `Appveyor
 <https://ci.appveyor.com/project/Astropy/astropy>`_ on Windows.
 These
-continuously test the package for each commit and pull request to notice when something breaks.
+continuously test the package for each commit and pull request that is pushed to GitHub to notice when something breaks.

 Astropy and many affiliated packages use an external package called `ci-helpers <https://github.com/astropy/astropy-helpers>`_ to provide